-Building form and massing plays a critical role in framing urban environments.
+Building form and massing play a critical role in framing urban environments.
 Buildings within the Village should support and enhance the public realm by addressing the following criteria:

-- O Taller or large single-tenant buildings should have articulation to create visual interest in the building and reduce the overall mass.
-Articulation should include one or more of these variations:

-- · vertical offsets, or
+- O Taller or large single-tenant buildings should use articulation to create visual interest in the building and reduce the overall mass.
+Articulation should include one or more of these variations: - Vertical offsets- - Horizontal offsets- - · Usage of more than one material- - Entry/corner elements. - O Massing at street intersections should include one or more of the following: - Feature a prominent design element to engage corridor views- - Step-down massing elements to interface with the streetscape- - Provide a built-out and simple unified design statement.

-- horizontal offsets, or

-- · usage of more than one material, or

-- entry/corner elements.

-- O Massing at street intersections should:

-- feature a prominent design element to engage corridor views, or

-- step-down massing elements to interface with the streetscape, or

-- provide a built-out and simple unified design statement.